 5. Jumping on the bandwagon – calling for tourists

 Many local areas which featured in Father Ted have used the fame attached in bids to attract tourism.
 While none of the Aran Islands featured in any of the location shots, bar the opening sequence, both Inishmore and Inisheer, along with the County Clare village of Kilfenora, have held quite successful TED festivals.
+Plus, a visit to the Aran Islands is well worth it as they are one of the best hidden gems in Europe!

 There has also been a call by an Ennis-based politician for ‘Ireland’s largest lingerie section’ from the Father Ted Christmas special episode to be officially recognised as a tourist landmark.
 The lingerie section of Dunnes Stores in Ennis was used for filming the trapped priests’ scene.